jasonrhodes/fun.api/readme.markdown

 In each route, you can pass a function that will return data (usually from a database) based on the critera passed (like :id and :name, etc).

-If you uncomment the code in public/index.php and run from terminal the following:
+If you run from terminal the following:
 * `$ curl -i -X GET fun.api`
 * `$ curl -i -X POST fun.api`
 * `$ curl -i -X PUT fun.api`
+* `$ curl -i -X GET fun.api/zombies`

+You should get the hang of how this works, in general.